 Presenting multiple options not only enhances your negotiation skills, it increase the chances of satisfying both your own and your counterparts interests.

-“Let me propose a few options -- each of which would be acceptable to us,” I said to the furniture store manager in our negotiation.
+“Let me propose a few options, each of which would be acceptable to us,” I said to the furniture store manager in our negotiation.

-Alternatively, assume the store merely offers to sell the same couch for $2,000 cash now -- with no below-market financing option.
+Alternatively, assume the store merely offers to sell the same couch for $2,000 cash now, with no below-market financing option.

 If I’m in the middle of a cash-flow crunch and I only have the cash option, I may not even buy the couch.
-Or, I might pay the $2,000 now but be less pleased overall than if I had the choice to finance it at a below-market interest rate.
+Alternatively, I might pay the $2,000 now but be less pleased overall than if I had the choice to finance it at a below-market interest rate.

 On the other hand, if I’m in the middle of a cash-flow crunch, and I have the choice to pay cash or finance it at a below-market rate, I probably will finance the purchase.

-So how can you obtain full advantage of the negotiation skills power of 'options'?
+So how can you obtain full advantage of the negotiation skills power of “options”?

 The store delivered our new bedroom set last week.
 Interestingly, of all the choices available at the store, and there were quite a few, it was the only set that met both my wife’s interests and my own.